Middlesbrough Lifeboat Station

 Middlesbrough Lifeboat Station was located on the North Wharf side of the Middlesbrough Dock Cut from the River Tees, in the town of Middlesbrough, in North Yorkshire.

-A lifeboat was first stationed here in 1854 by the Tees Bay Lifeboat and Shipwreck Society (TBLSS).
+A lifeboat was first stationed at Middlesbrough in 1854, by the Tees Bay Lifeboat and Shipwreck Society (TBLSS).
 Management of the station was transferred to the Royal National Lifeboat Institution (RNLI) lifeboat in 1858.

 After operating for 45 years, Middlesbrough Lifeboat Station closed in 1895.

 History

 In 1854, the Tees Bay Lifeboat and Shipwreck Society decided to place a lifeboat at Middlesbrough.
 The lifeboat was a 30-foot self-righting 'pulling and sailing' (P&S) lifeboat, one with oars and sails, and was constructed locally by R. Craggs of Stockton-on-Tees, to the design of James Peake.
 A boathouse was constructed on the quay at the Dock Cut, near to the Dock Masters office.